 TANNEN MAURY/AFP/Getty Images

-Oklahoma is located smack dab in Tornado Alley, meaning it's literally where "the wind comes sweeping down the plain" as its state song suggests.
+The state of Oklahoma is located smack dab in Tornado Alley.
 In 2013, a deadly E5 tornado with 200 mph winds ripped through the city of Moore, Oklahoma, killing 24 people, including nine children, and causing an estimated $2 billion in property damage.

 Courtesy of the Seattle Municipal Archives, 63149